pymupdf/PyMuPDF-Utilities/font-replacement/readme.md

 * There is currently no way to tell whether text is under control of some opacity (transparency) instruction. **Rewritten text will be non-transparent**.
 The only way to "simulate" this is via adapting the script to your needs.
 For illustration purposes we have included logic that sets opacity to 20% if the font size is 100 or more.
 * On rare occasions, inter-character spacing may be incorrectly computed by MuPDF: Words may be erroneously joined or drawn apart.
 * Another important, heavily used MuPDF utility function is invoked by `Page.cleanContents()`.
 It concatenates multiple `/Contents` objects, purifies their command syntax and **synchronizes** the fonts **used,** with the fonts **listed** in the `/Resources` objects.
-Again, on rare occasions, contents cleaning may damage page appearance.
-If this happens, it may help to replace all fonts.

 ## Notes on Font Subsetting
 A font contains basically two things: (1) code that generates a character's visual appearance (the "glyph") and (2) a mapping between the character code and its glyph.
 In a simplistic view, a font can be thought of being an array which does this mapping.